Dhanuir/myportfolio/README.md

 ## iPhone Face Mocap converter for Windows
 Used to get the raw take from the iPhone and set it up for the 3D pipeline.<br />
-- Changes takes from variable frame-rate to constant frame-rate and syncs the audio.<br />
+- Changes takes from variable to constant frame-rate and syncs the audio.<br />
 - Adds burnt-in timecode.<br />
 - Compress and transcode, and also creates an image sequence with an audio file.<br />